 ABSN—Accelerated Bachelor of Science in Nursing

-The UW School of Nursing offers a fast-track professional program to applicants who have already earned a bachelor’s degree and are looking for a second career in nursing.
-Our Accelerated Bachelor of Science in Nursing (ABSN) program allows you to complete our BSN curriculum in five back-to-back quarters through an academically-rigorous schedule—about half the time of our traditional two-year (six quarter) BSN program.
+Do you dream of impacting your community in new ways?
+If you have already earned a bachelor’s degree and are considering beginning a career in nursing, the Accelerated Bachelor of Science in Nursing (ABSN) program will help you achieve your goals in half the time of a traditional two-year BSN program.

-Our five-quarter (summer to summer) full-time program is designed for students who are self-motivated, detail-oriented, self-reflective and strongly committed.
+Our unique four-quarter (autumn to summer, or spring to winter) full-time program is designed for students who are self-motivated, detail-oriented, self-reflective, and strongly committed.
 A solid foundation of science and humanities prerequisite coursework sets you up for success in our program.

 The Accelerated BSN program includes:

-- academic coursework focused on critical thinking, care and therapeutics, and health care resources
+- Coursework focused steeped in critical thinking, care and therapeutics, and health care resources.

-- in-class lecture with experienced nurse practitioners and researchers
+- In-person lectures with experienced nurse practitioners and researchers

-- clinical simulation exercises in our Learning Lab, and
+- Clinical simulation exercises in our state-of-the-art Learning Lab, and